IndacoSub/DanganronpaHumerousTranslatorV3/README.md

 # DanganronpaHumerousTranslatorV3

-# This is a fork of [DanganronpaHumerousTranslator](https://github.com/morgana-x/DanganronpaHumerousTranslator) focused on DRV3
+# This is a fork of [DanganronpaHumerousTranslator](https://github.com/morgana-x/DanganronpaHumerousTranslator) focused on DRV3 (thanks @morgana-x !)

 # DR1, DR2, DRAE and DRS aren't supported